NishanthSbz/SIH_THIRUVIZHA_WEB/rules.md

 # Rules
 These are the Rules for the All the hackathon Events and Related Things
 --------
-1. The Problem Statements will be Given 2 days Ago.
-A team of 4-5 members are compulsory.
+1. A Team Can Have Maximum 4 Members
 -----
 2 .
 You Should Not Start with the Project Before the Event.
   - If Found , you will be Disqualified from the Event and will not be eligible for Pizes or Presenting.